madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 [[]]
 ```

+Empty list of variable bindings, `[]`, mean there are no possible assignments
+that satisfy the query, whereas the singleton `[[]]` mean that the query is
+satisfied, it just didn't have any variables that need to be bound to values.

 All three queries return the expected results.
 Dominic Orchard and Alan Mycroft
 are between me and Robin Milner.
 I am not an academic descendant of Alan Turing,
 but I am of David Wheeler.